Yosef-Ali/AI-Assisted-Web-UI-Starter/ai-prompts.md

 ## Full Feature Implementation
 ```
 I need a user authentication system:
-1. Use Next.js MCP to create /login and /register pages
+1. Create /login and /register pages with Shadcn forms
 2. Use Shadcn MCP to add form, input, button, card components
-3. Use Next.js MCP to create /api/auth routes
+3. Set up API routes for authentication
 4. Use Playwright MCP to test the login flow
 5. Add proper error handling and loading states
 ```